Western African Ebola epidemic: Sierra Leone

 According to the 21 January 2015 WHO Situation Report, the case incidence was rapidly decreasing in Sierra Leone.
-However, in February and March reports indicated a rise again in the number of cases.
-The following month, the 5 April WHO report again disclosed a downward trend and the WHO weekly update for 29 July reported a total of only 3 new cases, the lowest in more than a year.
+However, in February and March reports indicated another rise in the number of cases.
+The WHO weekly update for 29 July reported a total of only three new cases, the lowest in more than a year.
 On 17 August the country marked its first week with no new cases, and one week later the last patients were released.
-However, a new case emerged on 1 September, when a patient from Sella Kafta village in Kambia District tested positive for the disease after her death; her case eventually resulted in 3 other infections among her contacts.
+However, a new case emerged on 1 September, when a patient from Kambia District tested positive for the disease after her death; her case eventually resulted in three other infections among her contacts.

 On 14 September 2015 Sierra Leone's National Ebola Response Centre confirmed the death of a 16-year-old in a village in the Bombali District.
 It is suspected that she contracted the disease from the semen of an Ebola survivor who had been discharged in March 2015.
-On 27 September a new 42-day countdown began to declare the country Ebola-free, which eventually occurred on 7 November 2015; thereafter, the country increased its vigilance on the Guinean border.
+On 7 November 2015 the country was declared Ebola-free.